boost-ext/di/doc/tutorial.md

 app app_{controller_, user_};
 ```

-Which is alright for a really small applications.
+which is alright for really small applications.
 However, it's really tedious to maintain.
-Just imagine, that we have to change something here.
-For instance, `view` may need a new object `window`
+Suppose we need to change something here - for instance, `view` needs a new object `window` or, even worse, we
-or, even worse, we refactored the code and dependencies order has changed - yea **ORDER** of above is important!
+refactored the code and the order of dependencies changed.
+All of these changes require corresponding changes to object
-**ANY** change in these classes constructors require developer input to maintain above boilerplate code!
+creation. **ORDER** of constructor parameters are important! **ANY** change in these class constructors requires
+developer input to maintain the above boilerplate code!
 Not fun, not fun at all :(

-Right now imagine that your maintain effort will be minimized almost to none.
+Right now, imagine that your maintain effort will be minimized almost to none.
 How does it sound?
 Well, that might be simply achieved with `[Boost].DI`!

 The same result might be achieved with [Boost].DI.
-All, non-ambiguous, dependencies will be automatically
+All non-ambiguous dependencies will be automatically
 resolved and injected properly.
 It doesn't matter how big the hierarchy will be and/or if the order of constructor parameters will be changed in the future.
 We just have to create [injector] using [make_injector], create the `app` and DI will take care of injecting proper types for us.